ran-2012/sadponzi/README.md

 # SADPonzi

-SADPonzi is a detection for Ponzi scheme smart contracts (ponzitract) base on symbolic execution technology.
-We implement it atop [teEther](https://github.com/nescio007/teether):
+SADPonzi is a detector for Ponzi scheme smart contracts (ponzitract) base on symbolic execution technology.
+We implement it atop [teEther](https://github.com/nescio007/teether).

 ## Benchmark